IshaqHMK/uav-modeling-identification-control-with-neural-networks/README.md

-# Quadcopter Modeling, Identification, and Control with Neural Networks
+# Quadcopter Modeling, Identification, and Control with Recurrent Neural Networks

 This project collects progressive experiments on quadcopter modeling and PID imitation using recurrent neural networks.
 Each `Cxx` folder is a milestone that shows how the approach evolved.